Jeansen/cdmn/README.md

 I have put an example .Xresouces file with the minimal necessary settings, including some color overwrites to make it look like in the example screenshots.
 Make sure you adapt the line `URxvt*perl-lib: /home/<USERNAME>/.urxvt/` accordingly.

 # Please note
 This extension is with relevance to its current stage [bleeding edge alpha](https://de.wikipedia.org/wiki/Release_early,_release_often).
-If you followed the installation instructions above it should run on any Debian based distribution, though.
+If you followed the installation instructions above it should run on any Debian-based distribution, though.

 # What's next (without priority)
 [Check the projects backlog](https://github.com/Jeansen/cdmn/projects/1) to see what I am currently working on and